ConnorStoneAstro/caskade/paper.md

 simulator, `caskade` builds a directed acyclic graph (DAG) representation.
 This allows it to automatically manage the flow (cascade) of parameters through the simulator and encode arbitrary relationships between them.
-This is inspired by the `PyTorch` framework `nn.Module` which allows for near effortless construction of machine learning models.
+This is inspired by the `PyTorch` framework `nn.Module` which allows for near-effortless construction of machine learning models.
 We generalize the object oriented framework to apply to almost any scientific forward model, simulator, analysis pipeline, and so on; `caskade` manages the flow of parameters through these